kylescotshank/IntroToFASTQCandTrimmomatic/README.md

  !"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_`abcdefghijklmnopqrstuvwxyz{|}~
 ```

 Note that there are a variety of different *ways* that the above quality value characters are used, depending on the particular scoring metric that is applied.
 The most commonly seen encoding systems are Sanger “Q + 33” Shift,  Sanger “Q + 33” ASCII GLYPH,  Illumina 1.3+ “Q + 64” Shift, and  Illumina 1.3+ “Q + 64” ASCII GLYPH.
+You'll notice that the biggest difference between the systems is the "shift" - i.e., whether or not the scoring method is in base 33 or base 64.

 ##Phred Scores